 Web hosting reliability is an important factor that website owners should consider when choosing a web hosting provider.

 The main reason for this is that the hosting company will be responsible for storing and managing your site’s data.

-Don’t sign up for a web hosting that has not been tested before or is simply not known.
+Don’t sign up for web hosting that has not been tested before or is simply not known.

 The importance of security in web hosting is obvious. you need to ensure that your website is secure to protect the hard work you did.

 Security is also important to have security in a website for the sake of your website’s visitors and any sensitive information such as passwords or credit card numbers to protect it from hackers.

 A good host ensures that the security of your website is good enough to protect you from cyber-attacks that happened around the clock, to ensure that your website cannot be hacked.

 So, do some research about the web hosting that you want before purchasing a server on their platform for what’s the security layers that they provide and if they have been hacked several times.

 Automated and On-demand Backups: